nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list -pa` followed by `delete 2` deletes the 2nd patient in the listed patients.
-* `find -sp Betsy` followed by `delete 1` deletes the 1st specialist from the specialists listed in the `find` command.
+* `find -sp n/Betsy` followed by `delete 1` deletes the 1st specialist from the specialists listed in the `find` command.

 ### Clearing all entries : `clear`